Vision

 Do not build your future inside someone else's AI product.

-ChipOS exists for owners, solo operators, creators, and teams who want their own system instead of a pile of rented tools.
+ChipOS exists for owners, operators, creators, and teams who want one system of their own instead of a pile of rented tools.
 Use outside AI when it helps, but keep the foundation, memory, and long-term value in your own environment.

 Why this exists